Market research includes:

 Competitor analysis is another form of secondary research that can help startups understand the strengths and weaknesses of their competitors.
 By analysing their competitors' sales reports, marketing strategies, and product offerings, startups can gain insights into the market and identify opportunities for growth.

-Apple is known for its innovation, sleek design, and user-friendly technology.
+For example, Apple is known for its innovation, sleek design, and user-friendly technology.
 One of the reasons for its success is its commitment to market research.
 Apple uses both primary and secondary research methods to gain insights into the market, competition, and customer preferences.

 Apple's primary research methods include customer surveys, interviews, and focus groups.
 These methods allow the company to gather feedback directly from its customers and get an in-depth understanding of their needs, preferences, and pain points.
 For example, Apple regularly conducts customer satisfaction surveys to gather feedback on its products, services, and customer support.
 These surveys provide valuable insights into customer preferences and help Apple improve its offerings.